Downtown Baltimore Focus Areas.

 • 2

-Operation: Physical Art, In Downtown arrow
+Operation: Physical Art, In Downtown

 The city will launch Operation: Physical Art, a multifaceted initiative prioritizing and implementing physical art installations throughout the downtown core.
 Physical art plays a crucial role in enhancing the vibrancy, identity, and livability of urban spaces, serving as a catalyst for cultural enrichment, community engagement, tourism, and economic development.
 By integrating various forms of physical art into the downtown landscape, Baltimore seeks to create memorable and inspiring experiences for residents, workers, and visitors alike.